mabrtsf/TripQuote/README.md

 # TripQuote
 Trip Quote component

-Please find above the code for the LWC component.
-Open the code on VS and connect org and deploy.
-Make a tab on your org and add this LWC component to that tab.
+Here is the code for LWC which is created to replicate the UI.
+You can deploy this your org and see the output of it by creating a custom tab of it.

-Here is the screenshot of the resulting LWC component deployed to a tab
+Here is the screenshot of the resulting LWC component:
 ![image_2023_03_17T10_04_36_442Z](https://user-images.githubusercontent.com/128142013/225882772-49882e35-af62-422e-8d6f-47d9e2c278f8.png)